Home / Dog Products

 Best Bags for Walking Your Pup

-You could certainly carry a tool along with you while walking your dog, but that’s probably not easy and hard to stay sanitary.
-In most cases you’ll just need to carry some bags and place one over your hand to grab your dog’s droppings.
+You could carry a tool while walking your dog, but that’s probably not easy, and hard to stay sanitary.
+In most cases, you’ll need to carry some bags and place one over your hand to grab your dog’s droppings.

 The three main concerns here are:

-1. Making sure you remembered to bring a bag
+1. Making sure you remember to bring a bag

 2. Making sure that bag doesn’t break